Documents to help you prepare to migrate your Atlassian Server products.

 You can then install any other apps you wish to use and onboard your users.

 Known issues and troubleshooting

-Data integrity.
-If your Jira server site is highly customized, you may face additional issues when migrating.
-For example, if you have any required field with a null value the migration will fail because this is not supported on your cloud site.
-We recommend cleaning up your server data before migrating.
+If your Jira Server site is highly customized, you may face additional issues when migrating.
+For example, if you have any required field with a null value the migration will fail because this is not supported on your Cloud site.
+We recommend cleaning up your Server data before migrating.

-- Changes on server before migrating.
-If you make any changes on your server site, wait at least 10 minutes before migrating to allow all data to be updated.
+If you make any changes on your Server site, wait at least 10 minutes before migrating to allow all data to be updated.

-- Changing projects keys.
-If you choose to change a project key on your server before or during migration, make sure that all configuration, filters and boards are updated with the new project key before attempting a new migration.
+If you choose to change a project key on your Server before or during migration, make sure that all configuration, filters and boards are updated with the new project key before attempting a new migration.

 More information and support

 We have a number of channels available to help you with your migration.

 For more migration planning information and FAQs, visit the Atlassian Cloud Migration Center.